Juglans regia: Original habitat

-Introduction around the world
+Global introduction

+The earliest evidence of walnuts in the Levant comes from wood remains dated to the Middle Bronze Age, discovered in northern Israel.
+The walnut is also referenced a single time in the Hebrew Bible.
 In the fourth century BC, Alexander the Great introduced this "Persian nut" (Theophrastus' καρυα ή Περσική) in Macedonian, Ancient Greek ancestral forms with lateral fruiting from Iran and Central Asia.
 They hybridized with terminal-bearing forms to give lateral-bearing trees with larger fruit.
-These lateral-bearers were spread in southern Europe and northern Africa by Romans.
-Recent prospections in walnut populations of the Mediterrean Basin allowed to select interesting trees of this type.
+These lateral-bearers were spread in southern Europe and northern Africa by the Romans.
+Recent prospections in walnut populations of the Mediterranean Basin allowed to select interesting trees of this type.
 In the Middle Ages, the lateral-bearing character was introduced again in southern Turkey by merchants travelling along the Silk Road.
-J. regia germplasm in China is thought to have been introduced from Central Asia about 2,000 years ago, and in some areas has become naturalized.
-Cultivated J. regia was introduced into western and northern Europe very early, in Roman times or earlier, and to the Americas in the 17th century, by English colonists.
+J. regia germplasm in China is thought to have been introduced from Central Asia about 2,000 years ago, and in some areas has become naturalised.
+Cultivated J. regia was introduced into western and northern Europe very early, probably in Roman times, and to the Americas in the 17th century, by European colonists.
 Important nut-growing regions include California in the United States; France, Serbia, Greece, Bulgaria, Romania and Hungary in Europe; China in Asia; Baja California and Coahuila in Mexico; and Chile in Latin America.
 Lately, cultivation has spread to other regions, such as New Zealand and the southeast of Australia.
 It is cultivated extensively from 30° to 50° of latitude in the Northern Hemisphere and from 30° to 40° in the Southern Hemisphere.
-Its high-quality fruits are eaten both fresh or pressed for their richly flavored oil; numerous cultivars have been selected for larger nuts with thinner shells.
+Its high-quality fruits are eaten both fresh or pressed for their richly flavoured oil; numerous cultivars have been selected for larger nuts with thinner shells.

+Genetic diversity

+J. regia is highly diverse genetically, and has been extensively cultivated for possibly as long as 2,000 years in parts of west Asia and southern Europe.

+Its closest relative is Juglans sigillata from western China and the far northeast of India; it differs chiefly in leaves with 9–11 leaflets, and nuts with a much thicker, harder shell.